 Refactoring Introduce Local Extension

-- By moving additional methods to a separate extension class (wrapper or subclass), you avoid gumming up client classes with code that does not fit.
+- By moving additional methods to a separate extension class (wrapper or subclass), you avoid gumming up client classes with code that doesn’t fit.
 Program components are more coherent and are more reusable.

 How to Refactor